Nelson Cruz, Rays hold off visiting Twins 5-3

 Cruz hasn't met his new goddaughter yet.
 "Just pictures," he said.
 Cruz delivered a third-inning RBI double in Friday's 5-3 Rays victory.

 They led 5-1 after that inning against Twins starter Randy Dobnak, who made his return after 2 ½ months on the injured list.
-He retired 14 consecutive batters at one point in seven innings pitched.
+He retired 15 consecutive batters to end his seven innings pitched.

-Cruz has joined the defending American League champions leading the East Division by 6.5 games over the Yankees entering Friday's game.
-They are aimed toward another October run that last season ended with a six-game loss to the Dodgers in Texas.
+Cruz has joined the defending AL champions, who led the East Division by 6.5 games over the Yankees.
+They are aimed toward another October run that last season ended with a World Series loss in six games to the Dodgers in Texas.

-That's why they traded prized minor league pitcher Joe Ryan and another pitcher to the Twins for a home run threat who played on consecutive World Series teams with Texas a decade ago.
+That's why the Rays traded prized minor league pitcher Joe Ryan and another pitcher to the Twins for a home run threat who played on consecutive World Series teams with Texas a decade ago.

-The Rays have taken an explosive offense — the major league's most potent currently — and added another threat and presence for the season's stretch run .
+The Rays have taken a potent offense — the major league's best currently — and added another threat for the season's stretch run .

 "Everything you'd expect," Rays manager Kevin Cash said about Cruz's presence.
 "You in Minnesota know as well as anybody what we heard when we were looking to acquire him.
 Once we acquired him, I talked to Rocco (Baldelli), Thad (Levine) and Derek (Falvey) and they all sang his praises.